 The aims of teaching history in our school are:

 To ensure high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
 History is taught through knowledge-rich projects as part of our Cornerstones curriculum, focusing on knowledge and skills stated in the National Curriculum.
-At Powers Hall Academy, we ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
+At Witham Oaks Academy, we ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.
 It was also important to us that children hone their history skills through a combination of directed teaching, independent study, group debate and co-creation.

 Curriculum connectivity is a crucial aspect of our curriculum design, so we’ve ensured that history subject aspects are linked and developed throughout the projects, and build in complexity over time.
 The history projects are well sequenced to provide a coherent subject scheme that develops children’s historical knowledge, skills and subject disciplines.
 Key aspects and concepts, such as chronology, cause and effect, similarity and difference, significance and hierarchy, are revisited throughout all projects and are developed over time.
 All projects also develop historical skills based on evidence and historical enquiry.